robotronik/Libopencm3_STM32F4_Guide/README.md

 The magic of everything that just happened will kindly be explained by a robotronik member :)

 # Quick Overview
-Gives you some hints about what file do what to know where to start your exploration of the project.
+Gives you some hints about what file does what to know where to start your exploration of the project.

 * `Makefile` contains the recipe to build our project and flash it also specifies where our files are hidden
 * `compile_command.json` file contains the location of all files for your modern text editor/IDE
 * `README.md` is where you actually are
-* `install_udev.sh` is a script to give acces to the port used in the Step by step
+* `install_udev.sh` is a script to give access to the port used in the Step by step
-* `doxygen` and `doxygenConf` are used to generate documentation for the project (cf. Doxygen part for more information)
+* `doxygen` and `doxygenConf` are used to generate documentation for the project (see Doxygen part for more information)
 * `hal_common` contains the `linker_scrpits` and all `libopencm3` files
 * `lowlevel` contains the code for your peripheral as Clock, GPIOs, Timers with the .h in `lowlevel/include`
 * `mainTest.c` is the main program

 # Explanation
 Step by step explanation of the code.
-At any moment you may refer to the documentation (cf Doxygen part) Only **mainTest.c**, __Motlowlevel/*.c__ and __lowlevel/include/*.h__ will be edited
+At any moment you may refer to the documentation (see Doxygen part) Only **mainTest.c**, __lowlevel/*.c__ and __lowlevel/include/*.h__ will be edited

 ## Usual Structure